-I read this article this week about outdoor swimming: http://www.theguardian.com/lifeandstyle/2014/jun/26/why-i-love-outdoor-swimming?INTCMP=mic_233352 I love the feeling of solitude that I get when swimming in the lake in the morning – I haven’t done enough of it this year!
+I read this article this week about outdoor swimming: http://www.theguardian.com/lifeandstyle/2014/jun/26/why-i-love-outdoor-swimming?INTCMP=mic_233352 I love the feeling of solitude that I get when swimming in the lake in the morning.
+This year, I haven’t done enough of it!

-A groups of us started together in the last wave, so I hoped that I would be able to keep teri, Liz and Jenny in sight during the swim and bike.
+A group of us started together in the last wave, so I hoped that I would be able to keep Teri, Liz and Jenny in my sight during the swim and bike.
 I did continuous front crawl, but am still not sure why I’m so slow in comparison with old lady breaststrokers!

 T1 – transition one

 I knew T1 would be slow as I had to put my contact lenses in.
 At least I wasn’t last and next year I should be able to move a bit faster in T1!